-- sex assault of a child,
+- Sex assault of a child

-- sexual assault on a client by a psychotherapist.
+- Sexual assault on a client by a psychotherapist

-- Persons convicted of incest.
+- Persons convicted of incest

-- For class 1 misdemeanors 10 years must pass before the Petition can be filed.
+- For class 1 misdemeanors, 10 years must pass before the Petition can be filed

-- For all other classes of misdemeanors, 5 years must pass before the petition can be filed.
+- For all other classes of misdemeanors, 5 years must pass before the petition can be filed

-- A deferred judgment or sentence agreements after the sentence is completed successfully.
+- A deferred judgment or sentence agreements after the sentence is completed successfully

-- Juvenile Adjudications after the sentence is completed successfully.
+- Juvenile Adjudications after the sentence is completed successfully

-A petition can not be filed unless you complete all requirements successfully and the appropriate amount of time has passed.
-Until then you must continue to register as a sex offender even if you have successfully completed probation, or a corrections sentence, or both.
-You can not automatically stop registering just because the time requirement has passed or because you have been released from probation or parole.
-You must have your petition granted by a judge.
-If you fail to get this order from the judge then you will be prosecuted for Failure to Register.
+Under no circumstances can you legally discontinue the re-registration process without the consent of the court.
+You cannot automatically stop registering just because the time requirement has passed or because you have been released from parole or probation.
+To remain in compliance with the law you must have your petition granted by a judge.
+If you fail to get this order from a judge, then you will be prosecuted for Failure to Register.